fgeorges/expath-ml-console/README.md

 ![Screenshot of the Console](doc/screenshot.png)

-This document contains the following sections:
+This document contains an overview of each main feature, as well as an install guide:

 - [Quick install](#quick-install)
 - [The package manager](#the-package manager)